 To Loosen Stuck Nuts & Bolts

 Will WD-40 loosen stuck nuts & bolts?
 It might or might not.
-As much as we love WD-40 for its many uses, it’s not the best bet for loosening really stuck or rusted-on nuts & bolts.
+Although we love WD-40 for its versatility, it’s not the best choice for loosening really stuck or rusted-on nuts & bolts.
+If it’s all you have handy and you’re in a real bind, of course, you should go ahead and use it.

 I grew up with a little bottle on my Dad’s workshop bench at all times.
 A stuck bolt would always lead to Dad reaching for the Liquid Wrench, applying a little, then tapping on the bolt to work it in.
 Amazing stuff!